 In DT, pupils will design and create their own moving vehicle toy.

-During the Spring Term our big question is linked to ‘The Great Fire of London’.
+During the Spring Term our big question is ‘How did the Great Fire of London change the way we live?‘.
 We learn about some of the key landmarks in London and what London is like today.
 We find out about London in the past and how it has changed.
 We will go on some adventures around London with both Thomas the Tank Engine and Paddington Bear.